Basset Fauve de Bretagne

 The Basset Fauve de Bretagne is a purebred dog from France.
 These pups are intelligent, friendly, and active, which are great qualities for a hound dog.

-See below for all Basset Fauve de Bretagne facts and dog breed characteristics!
+See below for all mixed dog breed traits and facts about Basset Fauve de Bretagne dogs!

 Basset Fauve de Bretagne Dog Breed Pictures